to live independently

 Exercise and health education program for older adults, with or at risk of osteoporosis.
 Program’s goal is to improve strength, balance, and flexibility for safe and successful aging.

 Interfaith Caregivers volunteers provide small but essential services like grocery shopping, giving a ride to a doctor’s appointment or a friendly in-person or virtual visit.
-Help with these tasks enables our elderly neighbors to remain in their homes and live independently.
+Support with these daily life activities enables our elderly neighbors to remain in their homes and live with dignity and independence.

 There are numerous volunteer opportunities available in our network.
 We believe that you can find one that you would enjoy.